miamya/hacktoria-ctf-on-the-wire/README.md

  The breach acquired data in the form of anonymous communication using a code name.

- Agent K is tasked with analyzing a packet capture file to find a message: **the contract card.**
+ Agent K is tasked with analyzing a packet capture file to find a message: **The contract card.**

 # Tool(s)